admixVIE/introgression-kruisz/README.md

-# Introgression Detection - simulating data with different parameters and analyse it using different tools
+# Introgression Detection - Data simulation with different parameters and analysis by different tools

 ## Instructions for replicating the pipeline